 The Hon.
 BOB NANVA: We've heard previously about the importance of racing in Western Sydney, something that I wholeheartedly agree with.
 But we currently have 25 race meetings, as I understand it, at Rosehill.
 Nine are group one races, which is about half of what you'd probably see at Randwick.
 So clearly there is a problem attracting races to Western Sydney.
 There is a problem with the spectator experience.
-There is a problem with the facilities.
 There is a problem with the infrastructure.
 Quite clearly, as members of the board, you would welcome that part of the proposal that would invest significant funds in upgrading all of those things?